 Cosmetic surgery malpractice may involve:

-- Unregistered plastic surgeons performing cosmetic surgery
+- An unregistered plastic surgeon performing cosmetic surgery

 - Nurse anaesthetists being used instead of anesthesiologists